 In 2020, we will focus on:

-• Assisting more families and individuals affected by TSC, throughout Australia, through launch of our new Nurse service.
+- Assisting more families and individuals affected by TSC, throughout Australia, through our new Nurse service.

-• Launching the new diagnosis Parachute Pack resource for the 50 babies that will be diagnosed with TSC in Australia in 2020.
+- Launching the new diagnosis Parachute Pack resources for families of the 50 babies that will be diagnosed with TSC in Australia in 2020.

-• Hosting TSC Connect 2020 events on both the east and west coasts of Australia, to bring together TSC families and TSC medical professionals to learn about new treatments and research.
+- Hosting TSC Connect events on both the east and west coasts of Australia, to bring together TSC individuals, families and health professionals to learn about new treatments and research.

-• Improving healthcare through expansion of the TSC Professionals network.
+- Improving healthcare through expansion of the TSC Professionals network – adding additional GPs and specialists around Australia.

-• Expanding our reach and raising awareness of our services.
+- Expanding our reach and raising awareness of our services across Australia.

 TSA has a track record of achieving a lot with little resources, there is still so much we want to do.
 Our needs are big.
 Our resources and our funding are small.